 Muscle Tissue Resections (Fillets): Depending on the study design, obtain only a portion of the muscle tissue, or obtain entire fillets from both sides of the fish, with or without the skin attached to the muscle tissue.

-If the skin is to be included, place the fish in the lined counter top, wear the latex gloves and carefully remove the scales from both sides using a blunt stainless steel knife-edge or a commercial de-scaler.
+If the skin is to be included, place the fish on the lined countertop, wear the latex gloves and carefully remove the scales from both sides using a blunt stainless steel knife-edge or a commercial de-scaler.

 Be very careful not to puncture or rupture the skin of the fish.